 The rate of diagnosed, untreated Non communicable diseases (NCDs) in Uganda is alarming and accounts to 30% of the deaths.
-This three years project facilitates access to care and prevention services (NCDs) among grass root communities in Eastern Uganda through mobile integrated health camps in hot-spots areas.
-The project provides (Cancer, Diabetes, Heart disease, Chronic lung disease, Hypertension, Asthma, Mental health ailments and syphilis) screening services and health education.
+This three years project will facilitate increased access to care and prevention services of (NCDs) among grass root communities in Eastern Uganda through mobile integrated health camps in the hard to reach communities.
+The project will provide (Cancer, Diabetes, Hypertension, Asthma, and syphilis) screening services and health education.

 NCDs not only affect people's health but they also negatively impact the socioeconomic development of countries by increasing the financial burden on the health system and through the loss of productivity of people who get ill or die too early.
 The envisaged long term project impact will include: Reduced mortally and morbidity rate, improved production among grass root communities and reduced expenditure on treatment of NCDs